Published December 2014 at

 The Union Street ONA bag is great for small cameras, would be fantastic for Fuji X cameras with fixed lenses, is fine for Fuji X cameras with a couple lenses, and is maybe not-so-great for big Nikons and Canons if you need to carry a slew of stuff too.
 It really shines as bag where one can manage carrying only the camera, a couple lenses, an extra battery, SD or compact flash cards, a small flash, a checkbook and a wallet, a couple (slim) pens, and a magazine for the inevitable ‘down time’.
 In this situation you will be comfortable, not unduly overloaded, and will look like a million bucks.
 If your demands are more toward the kitchen sink end of the spectrum, think about something else.
 The Tenba Large Messenger, maybe, where I can also load in my iPod with small Bose earbuds (both in their leather cases), a book, a water bottle, etc. Fortunately, today we are faced with an ever-expanding selection of quality camera bags.
 The problem is often not one of there being none to fit our requirements but there being a confusing and ballooning array, a surfeit of choices.

 With airlines getting more stringent à la the baggage game, one needs a bag to hold all the carry-on paraphernalia we all seem to travel with.
 I am hoping I can get away with carrying on board both the ONA Union Street bag and my F-Stop Satori EXP when I next fly with camera gear.
 Or, I will simply revert to the less-trendy Tenba that I know will hold all the stuff I cannot afford to lose.
-That next checked-bag disappearance nightmare may be only the next flight away.
+That next checked-bag disappearance nightmare may only be the next flight away.

 The ONA Messenger Bag Line-up